 The offered working days/months for the experts may differ from the estimation mentioned above, according to the proposed strategy and the associated workload in achieving the required outputs as defined in the scope of work.
-However, the total may not exceed the abovementioned expert days for each expert.
+However, the total may not exceed the above-mentioned expert days for each expert.

-Short trips: The interested consultants must propose as a separate item a short trip to each of the 3 countries (5 days each) to assess the communities selected.
+Short trips: The interested consultants must propose as a separate item a short trip to each of the 4 countries (5 days each) to assess the communities and value chains selected.